2b53/Khora/SECURITY.md

 # Khora Security Policy

 ## Responsible Disclosure
 Khora is committed to maintaining the security and integrity of its software.
-If you discover a security vulnerability, please report it responsibly by contacting the author at [insert contact email or method here].
+If you discover a security vulnerability, please report it responsibly by contacting the author at [contact Discord : 2b53].
 Do **not** publicly disclose the vulnerability until it has been addressed.

 ## Scope
 This policy applies to: